Close

 Our representative will get in touch with you at the earliest.

-How to Save Income Tax on Your Salary Arrears?
+Section 89 - How to Claim Tax Relief on Salary Arrears

 What is the Relief Offered Under Section 89(1)?

-Section 89(1) of the ITA (Income Tax Act) 1961 provides relief to taxpayers who receive salary arrears or other income in arrears.
-This relief is offered to taxpayers to ensure that they are not taxed unfairly on income that they have already earned but have only received in a later year.
+The relief provided under Section 89(1) of the ITA (Income Tax Act) 1961 ensures that taxpayers are not taxed unfairly on income that they have already earned but have only received in a later year.

 Your increased income could be received in the form of: